Your Commute is Making You Ill: Here’s Help

 You could also request more flexible working options.
 Find out whether you can work from home some days of the week, or perhaps make arrangements to come to work before or after peak rush hour.

 If you’re worried about weight, consider public transportation: men and women who drove to work weighed about 6.6 and 5.5 pounds more, respectively, than their peers who walked, cycled, or took trains or buses, according to a 2014 study in The BMJ.

 Of course, commuting also exposes you to more pollution.
 Among Los Angeles residents, as much as half of their exposure to harmful air pollution occurred while driving, according to a study conducted in 2007.
 A Dutch study in 2010 pointed out that cycling to work also increases exposure to pollution – but the cardiovascular benefits outweigh the risks by at least nine times.

 A third of people with commutes of more than 90 minutes say they deal with ongoing neck and back pain, according to a 2010 Gallup poll.
 But making an effort to sit up straight—with a lumbar support behind your lower back, and your head evenly over your shoulders—can help you reverse bad habits.

-Chiropractors are experts when it comes to relieving neck and back pain, as well as alleviating high blood pressure and stress.
+Chiropractors are experts when it comes to relieving neck and back pain.
 So consider a visit to Dr. Cynthia Boyd at Symmetry Health Center in Oakland and Alameda.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of correcting spinal misalignments – vertebrae that have shifted out of position – by remodeling and realigning the spine to restore normal nerve flow.

 The team at Symmetry Health Center is among only a handful of Oakland, Alameda and East Bay chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.